How to Compost at Home

 Composting your kitchen and yard scraps at home has many rewards, including healthy soil for your garden that delivers fruitful results at the end of the growing season, and reducing landfill waste to help improve our environment and our communities.

 There are two types of composting containers – a stationary container or a rotating container.
 The stationary container can be any container that will hold your kitchen and yard scrap.
 It can be something as simple as an extra trashcan or a medium to large plastic container.
 The rotating container, or a tumbling container, is an easy-to-turn bin that speeds up the composting process.
+Using the rotating container may change how you compost at home since you may not need to mix as often.
 Note that placing either type of container in as much sunlight as possible will expedite the entire process.
 If you are designating a section of your yard, you may want to consider fencing it off to deter wildlife from reaching it.

 If your compost is in a designated section of your yard, always start with things like twigs on the bottom, which will help create pockets of air that will help in the decomposition of your materials.
 Items such as newspaper, leaves, soil, twigs, kitchen waste, and grass clippings will ensure you have proper airflow and moistures.